blueboomer76/kfs-discord-bot/README.md

 5. Run `npm install` to install the dependencies
 6. Run `node index.js`

-You can update the bot by running `git pull` to get the latest features.
+Update the bot by running `git pull` to get the latest features and bug fixes.

 ## Other Information